NateR124/lit-playground/README.md

 # Lit GPT Flow Playground

 This is a webapp that will use Lit Web Components to assemble an "OpenAI Prompt" workflow.
-It's an exercise meant to build something cool, while demonstrating an understanding of various Angular Concepts, Lit Components, etc.
+It's an exercise meant to build bit a set of Lit Components aimed at creating an AI prompt flow, while soldifying my understanding of Lit Component concepts.

-Will add details describing the app's functionality as it is further built out.
+The app's purpose is to allow someone to set up a "Flow" of AI Prompts, taking text inputs, running them along prompts, then feeding them to different sets of inputs.

-## NOTE: As of Monday May 5th, this is still a Work in Progress!
+## NOTE: As of Tuesday May the 6th, this is still a Work in Progress!

-I'm building this app in a day- it should be complete by the after noon of Tuesday, May the 6th!
+I'm building this app over the course of a few days.
+The current working version can be seen here: https://lit-gpt-playground.netlify.app/